 This is the picture painted by this verse: the slave’s handler enters her “cell”, where she is coiled up and deeply traumatized.
 The floor is dirty.
 It has been documented that victims of mind control are forced to live rooms littered with feces (I can’t make this stuff up).
-Her “prince”, who is in fact her handler, comes in to “save her from her pain”.
+Her “prince”, who is, in fact, her handler, comes in to “save her from her pain”.
 Handlers are often portrayed as the slave’s savior, who will guide them through traumatic events.
-The line “And the rest you can figure out” alludes to the worst: the “prince” came to r**e her.
+The line “And the rest you can figure out” alludes to the worst: the “prince” came to rape her.
 It was a trick, he was not a prince, only a sadistic handler furthering the girl’s trauma with sexual abuse.
 During those repeated assaults, the slaves are forced to dissociate from reality.
 The lyrics of the song’s bridge aptly define this concept.

 Well you built up a world of magic

 Yeah you built up a world of magic

 She has built, brick by brick, a wall in her consciousness that dissociates her from reality.
 She escapes into a world of magic due to the extreme trauma she has to live through on a daily basis.

 Probably because the girl’s curiosity concerning her own mind has led her too far, the world of wonders quickly becomes nightmarish.
 Creepy puppets make their way out of the mirrors.
 The characters of her fairytale world suddenly become terrifying.
 An evil-looking character, dressed as a thief holding an ax, approaches her.
 Is she being reprimanded by her handlers for “not following the script” of her programming?
 The girl is understandably freaked out and runs away.
 The lyrics explain this difference between reality and fiction.

 You can’t feel it with your heart